MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Diagnostics/Get-WinEvent.md

 ### -ComputerName

 Specifies the name of the computer that this cmdlet gets events from the event logs.
-Type the NetBIOS name, an Internet Protocol (IP) address, or the fully qualified domain name (FQDN) of the computer.
+Type the NetBIOS name, an IP address, or the fully qualified domain name (FQDN) of the computer.
 The default value is the local computer, **localhost**.
 This parameter accepts only one computer name at a time.

 To get event logs from remote computers, configure the firewall port for the event log service to allow remote access.